-At the same time, Instagram is available via a browser, as a web app.
+At the same time, Instagram is available as a web app via a web browser.

 Why would such a booming mobile app need a web version?